 Regulations can impose constraints on potential allocations to certain asset classes.
-For example, many insurers can be limited to certain investments outside of investment-grade fixed income.
+For example, many government risk pools are limited to treasuries and agencies.

 Thus, a review of the applicable regulatory framework is an integral part of any asset allocation modeling.